This show first aired on Brighton’s Radio Reverb on Sunday 25 March 2018. Click on the logo below to listen:

-Having lived in Sussex for 25 years, Harvey’s Brewery holds a very special place in my heart.
+Having lived in Sussex for 25 years, Harvey’s Brewery holds a very special place in Emma’s heart.
 Referred to locally as ‘Lewes Cathedral’, the brewery has dominated the centre of the county town since 1790, casting a faintly sepia-tinted shadow across the ground on which it stands.
 Together with legendary Head Brewer, Miles Jenner, who himself has a lifelong connection with the brewery, Harvey’s represents a reassurance and continuity seldom seen in today’s brewing world.

 But that certainly doesn’t mean that the brewery is standing still.
 The contemporary brewing scene in Sussex is currently displaying rich seam of local talent, and Harvey’s is assertively engaging with all the opportunities that this brings.
 From packaging some of the old favourites in cans, through to a new range of keg beer, to a highly acclaimed collaboration with Burning Sky, this is a brewery that has survived for nearly 230 years for one very good reason: like the wisest of all our elders, it recognises the value of tradition but does not turn its face away from progress.

-And, of course, another reason Harvey’s Brewery has survived is the fact that it makes some great beer, including one of my absolute favourites: the multi-award winning Harvey’s Imperial Extra Double Stout.
+And, of course, another reason Harvey’s Brewery has survived is the fact that it makes some great beer, including one of Emma’s favourites: the multi-award winning Harvey’s Imperial Extra Double Stout.
 In common with all the best beers, this stout has a magical story behind it, one that draws together the wonderfully-named Albert Le Coq, some of the best brewers in England, and the Russian city of St Petersburg.
 If you can’t get inside the ‘Lewes Cathedral’ itself, this is the next best thing: from the Nautilus-like coppers to the churning fermenters, this beer shouts out the tale of it’s year spent conditioning in the brewery from the moment you crack the lid.
 It pours with an oily viscosity, glints like high-polish ebony, and fills the mouth with rich, dark fruits, a savoury wash, and just enough sweet funk to remind you that this is something very special.

 And here’s that Imperial Extra Double Stout, running straight off the mash tun.
 Compare the colour to the Harvey’s Best Bitter running off behind it.
 Black gold!